Józef Poniatowski: Legacy

-Poniatowski's cult developed after his death – it was a Polish version of the Napoleonic legend.
+Poniatowski's cult developed after his death, as a Polish version of the Napoleonic legend.
 His remains were transported to Poland in 1817 and buried in the cathedral on Kraków's Wawel Hill, where he lies beside Tadeusz Kościuszko and John III Sobieski.

 In 1829 his monument by Bertel Thorvaldsen was erected in Warsaw.
 It was destroyed during World War II, but a recent copy, the Monument to Prince Józef Poniatowski, is still standing before the presidential palace in Warsaw.

-Poniatowski never married and had only illegitimate issue.
+Poniatowski never married and had only illegitimate issues.
 Among his living relatives is Elena Poniatowska, a Mexican journalist.

 He is one of the figures immortalized in Jan Matejko's 1891 painting, Constitution of 3 May 1791.

 He was an inspiration for Polish freedom fighters throughout a number of armed conflicts, but especially during the November Uprising of 1830, since many of its leaders had served under Poniatowski's command during the Napoleonic Wars.
 The Duchy of Warsaw, which Napoleon had created and Poniatowski defended, remained as a residual Polish state to the end of the Partitions period.

-A Japanese manga, Ten no Hate made - Porando hishi, was written by Riyoko Ikeda at 1991, commemorating the life of Józef Poniatowski.
+A Japanese manga, Ten no Hate made - Porando hishi, was written by Riyoko Ikeda in 1991, commemorating the life of Józef Poniatowski.

 A Polish bomber squadron, named after Poniatowski, took part in aerial operations during the Second World War.
 It was 304 Sqn.
 RAF "Land of Silesia" Polish Bomber Squadron (Ziemi Śląskiej im.
 Ks.
 Józefa Poniatowskiego) which mainly flew Fairey Battle, Vickers Wellington, Vickers Warwick and Handley Page Halifax bombers.
 Their base airfield was mostly RAF Chivenor in Devon.

 Welsh-Polish historian Norman Davies wrote: